KrisMihKahNull/ODMr2/inst/app/examples/basics.md

 DataValues()

-#retrieve values selected in the plot
+#retrieve values selected in the plot (only when plotting < 100,000 points)

 Selected()